 At least two thirds of the hours required for the master's degree must be earned in residence at ULM.
-Transfer credit plus ULM off-campus credit may not total more than 20 credit hours.
+Transfer credit plus ULM off-campus credit may not total more than 18 credit hours.
 Students may transfer graduate coursework taken at ULM from one program to another or from non-degree status to a degree program.
-The coursework must be approved by the student's advisory committee and the Marriage & Family Therapy and Counseling Studies Program Director.
+The coursework must CACREP accredited and must be approved by the student's advisory committee and the Marriage & Family Therapy and Counseling Studies Program Director.
 Only grades of "B" or above may be transferred.
 Only 12 hours earned as a non-degree student at ULM may be transferred to a degree program.
 Transfer credit must meet the following requirements:

 - 1. Credit must be earned in residence at a regionally accredited college or University.
 Offcampus credit from another school will not be accepted. - 2.
 Credit may be accepted as applicable to the student's degree program. - 3.
 A grade of "B" or better must be earned. - 4.
-Credit must have been obtained within the six-year time limit for the master's degree program.
+Credit must have been obtained within the six-year time limit for the master's degree program. - 5.
+Credit must be from a CACREP accredited program.